 What is the best way to edge a lawn?

-The best way to edge your lawn is to follow these 10 simple steps, starting with mowing and ending with maintenance.
+The best way to edge your lawn is to follow our 10 simple steps, starting with mowing and ending with maintenance.
 Be sure to choose the best edger—or edgers—for your lawn for the best results.
 Always try to walk on the hard surface, like your driveway or walkway, as you edge.

 What is the best tool for edging a lawn?